Sensor readings

 1. Define your temperature scale and colors

-Design a simple table to act as a legend, displaying values alongside their corresponding colors.
+• Design a simple table to act as a legend, displaying values alongside their corresponding colors.

-1. Draw the array for data placement
+1. Create a table for data placement

 • Insert the expected values into the cells using Carbone tags.

-• Note that each [i+1] must be repeated in the horizontal loop, while a single [i+1] is sufficient to define the vertical loop.
+Note: each [i+1] must be repeated in the horizontal loop, while a single [i+1] is sufficient to define the vertical loop.

 1. Color the cells